Jasonm137/LivingThought/README.md

 ## Processes of Living Thought

+The following are the stages that each entity will go through.
+The process showcases a step by step process in which all entities go through.
+From the developmental stage to the maturity stage of any entity can be seen here, regardless of which field it comes from.

 1. **Foundational Stage**: This initial stage focuses on building a solid base of knowledge and understanding in the diverse disciplines that underpin the theory.
 2. **Development Stage**: Here, individuals begin to deepen their understanding, applying foundational knowledge to explore more complex concepts and relationships.
 3. **Professional Stage**: At this point, the emphasis shifts to applying the acquired knowledge in professional settings, solving real-world problems.